ayush-2810/Pong-game/README.md

 # Pong-game

-In this game you have to hit the ball with your pong to win the game.
+In this game, you have to hit the ball with your pong to win the game.
 If ball touches the wall beside your pong opponent will get a point.
 Player with more points will win the game.